 During the celebration of Día de muertos (Day of the Dead), surrounded by candles and the fragrance of marigolds, the great muralist Diego Rivera longs to see his deceased wife Frida Kahlo once more.
 Catrina, the keeper of the souls, approaches Frida in the afterlife, and explains that Diego desperately needs his beloved wife as the end of his life approaches.
 For only 24 hours, Frida and Diego will relive their tumultuous love through their paintings and embrace the passion they shared.

 Featuring an international cast of stars including mezzo-soprano Guadalupe Paz as Frida, baritone Alfredo Daza as Diego, soprano Maria Katzarava as Catrina, and countertenor Key’mon Murrah as Leonardo.
-Directed by Lorena Maza and conducted by Roberto Kalb.
+Directed by Lorena Maza and with the San Diego Symphony conducted by Roberto Kalb.

 LANGUAGE – Sung in Spanish with English/Spanish text projected above the stage

-RUN TIME – 2 hours, including one 20-minute intermission
+RUN TIME – 2 hours and 15 minutes, including one 20-minute intermission

 The pre-opera lecture begins at 6:40 pm before the 7:30 pm evening performances.
 The Sunday matinee pre-opera lecture begins at 1:10 pm before the 2:00 pm curtain.